Enva2712/frontend-class-2020/content/lessons/interactivity/simple-dom/index.md

 Instead of using the `element.innerHTML` property to create elements, we are going to use the Document Object Model.
 To create an element, use the `document.createElement` function.

-Additionally, the `element.appendChild` method lets you insert an element into another.
+Additionally, the `element.appendChild` function lets you insert an element into another.
 Below, a paragraph is created, given some text, and appended to the body element.

 ```js
 let paragraphElement = document.createElement('p');